Belief Acquisition as Stochastic Filtering: A General Setting for Filtering

 The conditional filter is given in Algorithm~\ref{algo:cf}.
 (This is the basic version of the conditional filter.)
-A filter is set up on $X$ and a conditional filter is set up on $Y$ that is conditional on $X$.
-The filter on $X$ is just the (standard) filter in Algorithm~\ref{algo:sf} or its particle version in Algorithm~\ref{algo:spf}, with schema $\nu$, transition model $\eta$, and observation model $\zeta$.
-On $Y$, the conditional filter is just the conditionalized version of the standard filter.
-An assumption sufficient to prove the correctness of Algorithm~\ref{algo:cf} is that the actual value of the parameter in $X$ be fixed; this condition is satisfied for the applications considered in this paper.
+It is just the conditional version of the standard filter.
+An assumption sufficient to prove the correctness of Algorithm~\ref{algo:cf} is that the stochastic process on $X$ is constant-valued a.s.
+This condition is satisfied for the applications concerning estimation of parameters considered in this paper.
+There is also a more general version of the conditional filter that does not make this assumption and is needed for general Rao-Blackwellized filtering applications.
+For the details, see \cite{lloyd-empirical-beliefs}.